Features and classification of viruses, Defective viruses and Viral vectors used for gene therapy

 Viruses

-Viruses lack the capacity to produce energy and cannot make their own proteins or replicate their genome independently of the host cell.
+Viruses cannot produce energy and cannot make their own proteins or replicate their genome independently of the host cell.
 To infect a human or another host, virus structure and genetics have been optimized by mutations to bypass natural barriers, escape the host immune system and adapt to the host biochemical machinery.

 Virion structure